hmc-textinganalysis/hmc-textinganalysis.github.io/_docs/User-Guide.md

 unique labels for each instance.
 Each label will now only be associated with the into one instance of the word whose index matches.
 Dragging and dropping a split label will only update one word at a time.
 Words with only one instance cannot be split.
+If you change your mind about splitting tokens, select join to regroup them.
 Any changes made up top in the role selector are reflected down below in the conversation navigator.

 Conversation Navigator: